 Housing Discrimination in Georgia

-State Protections.
-At this time, Georgia does not provide current and prospective tenants with any additional protections based upon immutable characteristics.
-However, in practice, the state’s Department of Community Affairs (who handles housing discrimination complaints) may provide protections for non-statutorily protected individuals on a case by case basis.
+Georgia does not have any additional protections for groups not covered in the Fair Housing Act.
+However, the state’s Department of Community Affairs provides some protections for non-statutorily protected individuals on a case-by-case basis.

 Additional Landlord Tenant Regulations in Georgia